abhishekm-bit/FastApiCrud/9-01-2026/README.md

 AI-powered Training Syllabus Generator for EdTech domain using Web-Augmented Generation (RAG) architecture.

-This project scrapes real course data from URLs, converts it into embeddings, stores it in FAISS, retrieves relevant content, and generates professional syllabi using Gemini AI.
+This project scrapes real course data from URLs, converts it into embeddings, stores it in FAISS, retrieves relevant content, and generates professional syllabus using Gemini AI.

 ## 📌 Project Details